getpopper/popper/docs/sections/cn_workflows.md

 ## Container Engines

-By default, steps in Popper workflows run in Docker.
+By default, steps in Popper workflows run in Docker using the host machine as the resource manager (see [next section](#resource-managers) on running on other resource managers).
 In addition, Popper can execute workflows in other runtimes by interacting with their corresponding container engines.
 An `--engine <engine>` flag for the `popper run` is used to invoke alternative engines, where `<engine>` is one of the supported engines.
 When no value for this